edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 ### C Device SDK

-The C Device SDK will implement its own MessageBus abstraction similar to the one in `go-mod-messaging` with just the MQTT implementation to start with.
-Using this abstraction allows for future implementations to be added when use cases warrant the addition of `ZMQ` and/or `Redis Streams`.
+The C Device SDK will implement its own MessageBus abstraction similar to the one in `go-mod-messaging`.
+The first implementation type (MQTT or Redis Streams) is TBD.
+Using this abstraction allows for future implementations to be added when use cases warrant the additional implementations.
 As with the Go SDK, the C SDK will be enhanced to optionally publish Events to the MessageBus anywhere it currently POSTs Events to Core Data.
 This publish vs POST option will be controlled by configuration with publish as the default.
 See [Configuration](#configuration) section below for details.

 ### Core Data and Persistence